zperkins99/ms-thesis-2025/README.md

 Completion Date: Spring 2025

 Overview:
 This work explores the design, control and implementation of self-paced treadmill (SPT) systems to support human gait research.
-Work was completed to evaluate a previously designed SPT system in the Human Adaptation Lab at BU (original SPT system) as well as design and implement an updated SPT system in the lab for gait research.
+Work was completed to evaluate a previously designed SPT system in the Human Adaptation Lab (HAL) at BU (original SPT system) as well as design and implement an updated SPT system in the HAL for gait research.

 Contents:
 original_spt/ — Files and code related to the original SPT system.